Kirby0Louise/Void2D/README.md

 - Void2DWin10LL - Windows 10 compatible version of Void2D Low Level
 - Void2DNXLL - Nintendo Switch compatible version of Void2D Low Level \*

-\* *(Note:  This version of Void2D uses OpenGL rather than DirectX.
-Additionally, maximum output resolution is capped at 1920x1080p, maximum framerate is capped at 60fps and Ray Tracing is not available)*
+\* *(Note:  This version of Void2D uses Vulkan rather than DirectX.
+Additionally, maximum output resolution is capped at 1920x1080p, maximum output framerate is capped at 60fps and Ray Tracing is not available)*

 ## FAQ